Best Phlebotomy Schools in New Mexico

 In New Mexico, phlebotomists are not required by state law to be licensed, but most employers require national certification from agencies such as the ASCP (American Society for Clinical Pathology) or NHA (National Healthcareer Association).

-Steps to Become a Phlebotomist in New Mexico
+Steps to become a phlebotomist in New Mexico

 1. Finish high school or earn a GED.